20 Best Personal Websites (Examples) 2026

 Like the header, the footer is also very basic, with only essential links.

-Note: Arlen McCluskey is a great resume website example to gain inspiration in doing things differently.
+What stands out: Arlen McCluskey’s resume website is a great example to gain inspiration for doing things differently.

 Built with: Webflow

-Michael Mannucci has a landing page-style resume website with a navigation that takes you to the desired section without the need to scroll.
+Michael Mannucci has a landing page-style resume website with a navigation that directs you to the desired section without requiring scrolling.

 The content loads smoothly when you scroll, making viewing much more pleasant.
 The Trustpilot reviews are also an excellent addition for social proof.